tjungND/caoe-cerberus-query/docs/README.md

 ### Building and Installing PSMT

-APSI has multiple external dependencies that must be pre-installed.
+PSMT has multiple external dependencies that must be pre-installed.
 They are listed in `dependencies.sh`.

 ## Command-Line Interface (CLI)

-The APSI library comes with example command-line programs implementing a sender and a receiver.
+The PSMT library comes with example command-line programs implementing a sender and a receiver.
 In this section we describe how to run these programs.

 ### Common Arguments